reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/Get-UIPluginCollection.md

 ```

 ### -Availability
-Application access level for other tenants.
+Plugin access level for other tenants.

 ```yaml
 Type: String